Sport in Pristina: Basketball

-The most famous basketball player to ever manage KB Prishtina was Damir Mulaomerović, the former Euroleague champion from Bosnia played an important role for Prishtina in their most successful season ever in 2018-19 in which they achieved big success in European Basketball and in Kosovo as well.
+The most famous basketball player to ever manage KB Prishtina was Damir Mulaomerović, the former Euroleague champion from Bosnia played an important role for Prishtina in their 2018-19 season in which they achieved big success in European Basketball and in Kosovo as well.

-The female basketball club Univerziteti Prishtina had great success in the past as they compete with success in the 1970 and 80's in the Yugoslav Women's Basketball League.
-Were they competed between the first and second division in Yugoslavia.
-They also enjoyed success in the Kosovo women's basketball league as they won it six times between 2000 and 2006 and the Kosovan women's basketball cup seven times between 1999 and 2006 in their club history.
-They also compete successfully at the WABA League in 2003-04, in which they qualified for the Final Four after finishing third in the Regular season.
-They faced in the semifinals Croatian side Šibenik Jolly JBS.
-In which they lost with 81–64 in the end missing out on the finals.
-In the third place match they faced another Croatian team in Croatia 2006 they had a close match with the females of Pristina missing out close on the third place, losing 87–81 to finish this tournament in 4th place.
-Still one of the greatest success for the female basketball club in Pristina.
+The female basketball club Univerziteti Prishtina competed in the first and second division Yugoslav Women's Basketball League.
+They also competed in Kosovo women's basketball league and won six times between 2000 and 2006.
+The won the Kosovan women's basketball cup seven times between 1999 and 2006.
+They also competed at the WABA League in 2003-04, in which they qualified for the Final Four after finishing third in the Regular season.
+They faced the Croatian team Šibenik Jolly JBS in the semifinals.
+They lost with 81–64.
+In the third place match they faced another Croatian team,Croatia 2006, and lost 87–81 to finish this tournament in 4th place.

 Apart from indoor basketball success, Che Bar streetball team from Pristina has been crowned champion of the Streetball Kosovo national championship in 2013.
 This victory coincided with Streetball Kosovo's acceptance in the FIBA.
 This year Pristina is holding the Pristina Challenger 2022 Event from 16 July to 17 July, where about 16 team's participate in that tournament, from several countries.

 Dardan Berisha from KB Sigal Prishtina was the best male athlete of 2013 according to Grupi Koha, following the success he had with the club throughout the season.